Help improve your local park

 If you work as a volunteer in Bristol parks and estates, you must meet health and safety standards.

 If you’re a volunteer leader, you’ll need to attend a one day training course for volunteer leaders.
-To book onto this course contact us at email@example.com or 0117 922 3719.
+To book onto this course contact us at firstname.lastname@example.org or call 0117 922 3719, Monday to Friday, 9am until 4pm.

 You also need to contact us to get permission to hold events or volunteer activities in parks.